CodeReviewDAO/dxd_codereview/Reviews/372 - Riak v3.x Packaging Enhancement Project/Milestones 1-4/README.md

 *This part of the review considers the pull requests made upon the main repo provided by the developer for FreeBSD, OSX, SUSE and Alpine operating systems.*

 No documentation exists for packaging.
 A user needs to know how to work with packaging to work on them.
+However, a Makefile is present that defines the way how the packages could be generated which is deemed sufficient for these milestones.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | FAIL
+Usage Documented | PASS with Notes
-Example Documented | FAIL
+Example Documented | PASS with Notes

 ## Overall Conclusion on Documentation